rapiddweller/rapiddweller-benerator-ce/doc/component_reference.md

 `-Dbenerator.cacheSize=2000000`

-If this makes you run into an OutOfMemoryError, check the ' [Troubleshooting](troubleshooting.md)' section on how to allocate a larger Java heap in Benerator.
+If this makes you run into an OutOfMemoryError, check the [Troubleshooting](troubleshooting.md) section on how to allocate a larger Java heap in Benerator.

 ### Sequences

 Sequences reflect the idea of a mathematical sequence.
 They primarily focus in number generation, but they can be applied for data redistribution as well.
-Most sequences have a default instance which can be used by their literal, e.g. `distribution="random"` uses the 'random' literal for the distribution defined in the class RandomSequence.
+Most sequences have a default instance which can be used by their literal, e.g. `distribution="random"` uses the `random` literal for the distribution defined in the class RandomSequence.

 #### RandomSequence